rstuven/grunt-contrib-manifest-confess/README.md

 # grunt-contrib-manifest

-manifest task ported from Yeoman
+A port of Yeoman manifest task for Grunt 0.4

 ## Getting Started
 Install this grunt plugin next to your project's [Gruntfile][getting_started] with: `npm install grunt-contrib-manifest`